-The main types of cooling systems are Split, Fully Ducted, and Self Contained, each with its own pros and cons depending on the design and layout of your cellar.
+The main types of cooling systems are Ductless Split, Ducted Split, Fully Ducted – Self Contained, and Self Contained, each with its own pros and cons depending on the design and layout of your cellar.
 Find out which one is best for you HERE.

 Can I install a cooling system myself?

-Self-contained systems can be installed without a licensed HVAC-R technician.
-All split systems and fully ducted systems must be installed by a licensed HVAC-R technician.
+Self Contained systems can be installed without a licensed HVAC-R technician.
+All other systems must be installed by a licensed HVACR technician.

 What type of wiring connection is needed to connect the split system evaporator and condensing units?

 On new Split systems equipped with Copeland condensing units, both the evaporator and the condenser need to be hard-wired.
 The condensing unit needs its own dedicated circuit with a 20-amp breaker.
 The evaporator does not need a dedicated circuit

 What is the electrical requirement?